-Based on the results of this study two scenarios were developed to outline the potential outcomes and address the requirements of O. Reg.
+Based on the results of these studies two scenarios were developed to outline the potential outcomes and address the requirements of O. Reg.
 359/09 as appropriate.
-Once the study is complete the scenarios will be reviewed and the appropriate scenario will be implemented based on the study results.
+Once the studies are completed the results will be reviewed to determine which scenario is applicable and the appropriate mitigation measures will be implemented based on the study results.

-Upon the completion of the baseline studies it is concluded that the habitat is not significant, because:
+Upon the completion of the baseline studies it is concluded that the habitat(s) are not significant, because:

-• The following criteria for maternal bat colony habitat - that a maternity roost was found - was not satisfied as a result of studies completed
+o The following criteria for maternal bat colony habitat - that a maternity roost was found - was not satisfied as a result of studies completed

-Upon the completion of the baseline studies it is concluded that the habitat is significant because:
+Upon the completion of the baseline studies it is concluded that the habitat(s) are significant because:

-• The following criteria for maternal bat colony habitat - that a maternity roost was found - was satisfied as a result of studies completed.
+• The following criteria for maternal bat colony habitat - that a maternity roost was found was satisfied as a result of studies completed.